Puma Spotlight 2017-18

 "Of the 1.6 million entrants, some 50,000 with the highest PSAT/NMSQT® Selection Index scores (calculated by doubling the sum of the Reading, Writing and Language, and Math Test scores) qualify for recognition in the National Merit® Scholarship Program."

-The following students received commendation from the National Merit program and should also be recognized for thier accomplishments:
+The following students received commendation from the National Merit program and should also be recognized for their accomplishments:

 Peak to Peak's Girls Cross Country Team placed third at the St. Vrain Invitational competing against 4A and 5A teams.
 The Boy's team placed third in their division and was recognized as one of the top ten teams in the state early in the season.